norku/100-days-of-code/log.md

 **Thoughts**: I enjoyed learning and planning my Tribute page.
 Also, learning more about Mary Anning is always fun.

 **Link to work: [A Tribute page for Mary Anning](https://codepen.io/norku/full/YzKrXgp)**

+### Day 15: September 3, 2019

+**Today's Progress**: Nothing much.
+Mainly trying to understand Git because it's still a mystery to me.

+**Thoughts**: First day of work after a week of vacation took a toll on my energy levels.
+I will most likely try to continue to learn Node, Express and MongoDB since they are useful and interesting.